 - Conducting regular in-person meetings with clients in the state.

 - Holding a bank account in the state.

-Conducting online business, however, in which you sell and ship products to different states from your place of business, does not always require extra registration.
-In most cases owever, when your business fits in to any of the examples shown above, chances are that you will be required to register in that state.
+Conducting online business, where you sell and ship products to different states does not always require extra registration.
+However, when your business fits into any of the above examples, chances are you will be required to register in that state.
 This is where foreign qualification comes in.

-The paperwork is relatively straightforward, although some states will require that you have a certificate of good standing from your state of operation, which means you must be up to date on all state filings.
+The paperwork is relatively straightforward.
+However, some states will require that you have a certificate of good standing from your state of incorporation.
+Therefore, it is necessary to ensure that your company is up to date on all required filings.